 S.B.
-No. 393 amends Chapter 1253 of the Government Code, which governs the authority of political subdivisions in Texas to issue debt for purchasing or leasing property.
-The bill changes the chapter's heading to "PUBLIC SECURITIES ISSUED BY POLITICAL SUBDIVISIONS" and introduces new definitions, including "political subdivision" and "public security."
-A significant addition is Section 1253.0015, which prohibits political subdivisions from issuing public securities to purchase or lease tangible personal property if the expected useful life of that property, for depreciation purposes under the Internal Revenue Code, ends before the maturity date of the public security.
+No. 393 amends Chapter 1253 of the Government Code to clarify the authority of political subdivisions in Texas to issue debt for purchasing or leasing property.
+The bill changes the chapter's heading from "General Obligation Bonds" to "Public Securities Issued by Political Subdivisions" and introduces new definitions, including "public security."
+Additionally, it establishes a limitation on the authority of political subdivisions to issue public securities for tangible personal property, stating that such securities cannot be issued if the expected useful life of the property ends before the maturity date of the public security.

-Additionally, the bill modifies Section 1253.002 to limit the authority of political subdivisions to issue certain types of debt for improvements to real property.
-It specifies that political subdivisions cannot issue general obligation bonds, certificates of obligation, or anticipation notes if the weighted average maturity of the debt exceeds 120% of the expected weighted average economic life of the financed improvements.
+Furthermore, the bill modifies Section 1253.002 to restrict political subdivisions from issuing certain types of debt, including general obligation bonds, certificates of obligation, or anticipation notes, for improvements to real property if the weighted average maturity of the debt exceeds 120 percent of the expected weighted average economic life of the financed improvements.
 This aims to ensure that the financial obligations align with the useful life of the assets being financed.
-The bill is set to take effect on September 1, 2025.
+The act is set to take effect on September 1, 2025.

 Senate Committee Report: Government Code 1253.001, Government Code 1253.002 (Government Code 1253)